Do I Have to Stay up All Night Long on Shavuos?

 On Shavuos morning, when we read about the revelation at Sinai, we re-enact in microcosm the transmission of the Torah to the Jewish people.
 By studying Torah all night the night before, we prepare ourselves, emotionally and intellectually, to appreciate this gift.
 But if one doesn’t want to stay up for whatever reason – whether because one lacks the physical stamina, has children to watch in the morning, or will just feel lousy without a good night’s sleep – then there’s no reason to feel bad because this practice is completely optional.

 Enjoy the holiday.

 Rabbi Jack Abramowitz, JITC Educational Correspondent

 Rabbi Jack Abramowitz, Jew in the City's Educational Correspondent, is the editor of OU Torah (www.ou.org/torah) .
-He is the author of five books including The Tzniyus Book and The Taryag Companion.
+He is the author of six books including The Taryag Companion and The God Book.